OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 ## * Image Data Loading and Transformation

 ### Loading

 Various libraries exist to load picture paths as a vector of pixels.
-The images will be directly loaded using Tensorflow.
+Tensorflow's most recent version now allows you to load pictures directly.